External Ids for FGG Gene

 Previous GeneCards Identifiers for FGG Gene

 The protein encoded by this gene is the gamma component of fibrinogen, a blood-borne glycoprotein comprised of three pairs of nonidentical polypeptide chains.
 Following vascular injury, fibrinogen is cleaved by thrombin to form fibrin which is the most abundant component of blood clots.
 In addition, various cleavage products of fibrinogen and fibrin regulate cell adhesion and spreading, display vasoconstrictor and chemotactic activities, and are mitogens for several cell types.
 Mutations in this gene lead to several disorders, including dysfibrinogenemia, hypofibrinogenemia and thrombophilia.
-Alternative splicing results in two transcript variants encoding different isoforms. [provided by RefSeq, Jul 2008]
+Alternative splicing results in transcript variants encoding different isoforms. [provided by RefSeq, Aug 2015]

 GeneCards Summary for FGG Gene

 FGG (Fibrinogen Gamma Chain) is a Protein Coding gene.
 Diseases associated with FGG include Afibrinogenemia, Congenital and Dysfibrinogenemia, Congenital.
 Among its related pathways are Integrin alphaIIb beta3 signaling and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and protein binding, bridging.
 An important paralog of this gene is FGB.

 UniProtKB/Swiss-Prot for FGG Gene